-Because a Log table and the LogList table is kept in sync, there SHALL be no ACL to allow the Log table to be deleted via the Table table.
-The LogList object's Delete method SHALL be used to delete a Log table.
-Successful invocation of that method deletes the Log table and its associated entries in both the LogList table and the Table table.
-For more information, see the Log Template Life Cycle section 5.8.5.
+Because a log table and the logList table is kept in sync, there SHALL be no ACL to allow the log table to be deleted via the Table table.
+The LogList object's logList method SHALL be used to delete a log table.
+Successful invocation of that method deletes the log table and its associated entries in both the logList table and the Table table.
+For more information, see the log Template Life Cycle section 5.8.5.